 - Motor private carriers transporting property in commercial motor vehicles that have a gross vehicle weight rating or gross vehicle weight of at least 10,001 pounds which is greater;

 - Freight forwarders; or

 How to Register for UCR

 To register for UCR you must first update your MCS-150 (or Motor Carrier Identification Report) to reflect your Department of Transportation information.

-Once the MCS-150 has been updated, you can file the UCR one of two ways:
+Once the MCS-150 has been updated, you can file your UCR through the link below: